-Objectives The objective of this course is to study the fundamental concepts of computer networks and develop an understanding of modern network architectures from design & performance perspective.
-Pre-Requisites Basic knowledge of a computer system and Internet is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on real world examples.
+Objectives The objective of this course is to understand the need for analysis of large, complex, information-rich data sets, study the fundamentals of data warehousing and discover useful information by data mining.
+Pre-Requisites Basic knowledge of database systems and probability theory is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required; sessions are planned to be interactive with focus on problem solving activities.